rust-lang/wg-security-response/docs/handling-reports.md

 patches available soon after an announcement.
 Depending on the severity of the report we may need to figure out how to do private releases ahead of time.

+If we consider the vulnerability's severity to be medium or higher we need to post it to distros@lists.openwall.com **3 days** before the public announcement.
+[Read the instructions on how to do that carefully][distros], as they're pretty strict on what they want.

 When publishing an announcement, this should include:

 * Send mail to the google group mailing list.
 This should be the first thing